A Small Molecule Membrane Permeability Calculation

 While the permeability simulation is running (as indicated by the “Status” of the job in the “Jobs” tab of the “Floe” page), the progress of the simulation can be monitored by setting the output dataset as an “Active Dataset” and inspecting it in the “Analyze” page.

-3. Go to the “Analyze” page and inspect the output record.
+Go to the “Analyze” page and inspect the records in the output dataset.

-The iteration number will be updated as the simulation progresses.
-The simulation finishes when the iteration number reaches the maximum iteration number that was set up when launching the simulation job (see Modify Floe Parameters).
-So, an iteration number that is smaller than the maximum iteration number indicates that the job is not yet finished.
+Each iteration will output one record into the dataset.
+The records will be accumulated as the simulation progresses.
+The simulation finishes when “Iteration Number” matches “Maximum Iteration Number”, which was set up when launching the simulation job (see Modify Floe Parameters).
+So, if the last record in the output dataset has an iteration number that is smaller than the maximum iteration number, it means that the job is not yet finished.

 Resume/Restart a Previous Job (Optional)